sprinkler/watering-restrictions-protocol/README.md

 ## Technology
-The protocol is described using JSON an open-standard format that widely used by developers and web service providers.
+The protocol is described using JSON an open-standard format widely used by developers and web service providers.

 ## Protocol Overview
 The protocol specifies a list of rules which define when watering is allowed.
 Each rule belongs to a certain watering conservation stage and certain customer/property types (**residential**, **commercial**, **school**).
 Each rule defines a time interval, for a list of week days and the irrigation system type (**sprinkler**, **drip**) that it applies to.
 The basic format without any data looks like below:

     {
+      "company": {
+      	"name": "Water Company",
+      	"phone": "+33 22 1234 5678",
+      	"country": "US",
+      	"state": "CA",
+      	"geoarea": [
+      	    {lat: 25.774, lng: -80.190},
+            {lat: 18.466, lng: -66.118},
+            {lat: 32.321, lng: -64.757}
+      	],
+      },
       “stages": [“1”, “2”, “3”, “4”],
       “effective”: “2016-05-17T00:00:00-06:00”
-      “Current": 0,
+      “current": 0,
       “types”:[
         “residential”,
         “commercial”,